Nepal Motorbike Tour - 7 Days Itinerary and Costs

 Overview of Nepal Motorbike Tour

-The Nepal Motorbike Tour offers an unforgettable experience for riders eager to discover the country’s varied landscapes, rich culture, and lesser-known treasures on two wheels Starting from Kathmandu, the journey takes you through busy city streets, winding hill roads, and scenic valleys, providing a perfect introduction to Nepal’s unique blend of urban life and natural beauty.
-Riding along the Prithvi Highway through the lush Trishuli Valley, travellers are rewarded with stunning views of iconic peaks such as Hiunchuli, Fishtail, Dhaulagiri, Manaslu, and Annapurna.
+The Nepal Motorbike Tour offers a rewarding experience for riders eager to discover the country’s varied landscapes, local culture, and lesser-known treasures on two wheels Starting from Kathmandu, the journey takes you through busy city streets, winding hill roads, and scenic valleys, providing a perfect introduction to Nepal’s unique blend of urban life and natural beauty.
+Riding along the Prithvi Highway through the lush Trishuli Valley, travellers are rewarded with clear views of iconic peaks such as Hiunchuli, Fishtail, Dhaulagiri, Manaslu, and Annapurna.
 Along the way, terraced fields, rivers, and small traditional villages showcase the authentic rural life of Nepal.

 Heading south toward Chitwan, the terrain gradually transitions from hills to the flat Terai plains.
 Riders pass through forested areas, riverside towns, and local settlements before arriving at Chitwan National Park.
 Established in 1973 and recognised as a UNESCO World Heritage Site in 1984, this park is one of Nepal’s oldest and most treasured protected areas.
 It is home to Indian rhinoceroses, Bengal tigers, elephants, wild buffalo, and over 500 species of birds.
 Visitors can go on jeep safaris, river cruises on the Rapti River, guided treks, and cultural trips to surrounding Tharu communities to learn about local customs.